Slapton Sands - Monument

 Visitors come here to bathe, surf and canoe, and there is an RNLI lifeguard service during the peak summer season.
 The area also offers some good walks.
 As well as the beach itself, the Slapton Ley Nature Trail is nearby, and the South-West Coastal Path passes alongside the beach on the other side of the A379.

-Walking south along the beach, towards Torcross, a Sherman Tank, discovered buried in the sands by a beachcomber, commemorates Exercise Tiger, in April 1944, when hundreds of American service men lost their lives in a disastrous "life-like" rehearsal for the Normandy landings in June of that year.
+Walking south along the beach, towards Torcross, a Sherman Tank, recovered from around 3/4 mile out to sea, commemorates the ill-fated Exercise Tiger, in April 1944, when hundreds of American servicemen lost their lives in a disastrous “life-like” rehearsal for the Normandy landings in June of that year.

 Type of beach